 Result (iii) reflects that utility discounting and consumption smoothing weaken the "growth incentive".
 Result (iv) is completely contrary to the conventional (Malthusian) view and the learning from the DHSS model.
 The point is that two offsetting forces are in play.
 On the one hand, higher n means more mouths to feed and thus implies a drag on per capita growth (Malthus).
 On the other hand, a growing labour force is exactly what is needed in order to exploit the benefits of increasing returns to scale (anti-Malthus).
 And at least in the present framework this dominates the first effect.
 This feature might seem to be contradicted by the empirical finding that there is no robust correlation between g_c and population growth in cross-country regressions (Barro and Sala-i-Martin 2004, Ch.
 12).
 However, the proper unit of observation in this context is not the individual country.
 Indeed, in an internationalized world with technology diffusion a positive association between n and g_c as in (16.30) should not be seen as a prediction about individual countries, but rather as pertaining to larger regions, perhaps the global economy.
 In any event, the second part of Result (iv) is a dismal part - in view of the projected long-run stationarity of world population (United Nations 2005).
 A somewhat surprising result appears if we imagine (unrealistically) that $\tilde{\alpha}$ is sufficiently above one to make D a negative number.
 If population growth is absent, D < 0 is in fact needed for $g_c > 0$ along a BGP.
 However, D < 0 implies instability.
-Hence this would be a case of an instable BGP with fully endogenous growth.24 As to Result (v), it is noteworthy that the absence of a scale effect on growth holds for any value of $\tilde{\alpha}$, including $\tilde{\alpha} = 1.2^5$ 24Thus, if we do not require D > 0 in the first place, (iv) could be reformulated as: existence of a stable optimal BGP with $g_c > 0$ requires n > 0.
+Hence this would be a case of an instable BGP with fully endogenous growth.22 As to Result (v), it is noteworthy that the absence of a scale effect on growth holds for any value of $\tilde{\alpha}$, including $\tilde{\alpha} = 1.^{23}$ A pertinent question is: are the above results just an artifact of the very simplified reduced-form AK-style set-up applied here?
+The answer turns out 22Thus, if we do not require D > 0 in the first place, (iv) could be reformulated as: existence of a stable optimal BGP with $g_c > 0$ requires n > 0.
 This is not to say that reducing n from positive to zero renders an otherwise stable BGP instable.
-Stabilityinstability is governed solely by the sign of D. Given D > 0, letting n decrease from a level above the critical value, $\gamma \rho / (\tilde{\alpha} + \beta + \gamma - 1)$, given from (16.30), to a level below, changes g_c from positive to negative, i.e., growth comes to an end. $^{^{25}}$ More commonplace observations are that increased impatience leads to faster depletion A pertinent question is: are the above results just an artifact of the very simplified reduced-form AK-style set-up applied here?
-The answer turns out to be no. For models with a distinct research technology and intertemporal knowledge spillovers, this is shown in Groth (2007).
+Stabilityinstability is governed solely by the sign of D. Given D > 0, letting n decrease from a level above the critical value, $\gamma \rho / (\tilde{\alpha} + \beta + \gamma - 1)$, given from (16.30), to a level below, changes g_c from positive to negative, i.e., growth comes to an end.
+23More commonplace observations are that increased impatience leads to faster depletion and lower growth (in the plausible case $\tilde{a} < 1$).
+Further, in the log-utility case ($\theta = 1$) the depletion rate u equals the effective rate of impatience, $\rho - n$. to be no. For models with a distinct research technology and intertemporal knowledge spillovers, this is shown in Groth (2007).
 16.6 Natural resources and the issue of limits to economic growth Two distinguished professors were asked by a journalist: Are there limits to economic growth?
-The answers received were:26 Clearly YES:
+The answers received were:24 Clearly YES: